KordonBleu/jumpsuit/readme.md

 ## Program architecture

 JumpSuit works in a decentralised way: anyone can create a game server.
-After registering (automatically) to the master server, your game server will be listed on [jumpsuit.space](http://jumpsuit.space/) for players, which will be able to play directly on it.
-For security reasons however, the assets and scripts **are serverd by the master server**.
+After registering (automatically) to the master server, your game server will be listed on [jumpsuit.space](http://jumpsuit.space/) for players, who will be able to play directly on it.
+For security reasons however, the assets and scripts **are served by the master server**.

 ## How to run
 If you want to create a public game server, here is what you need to do: